dlaflotte/OreFinderPlus/README.md

  * List all GPS coordinates for ore deposits
  * Import all GPS points
  * Increased distances (default 1KM detection range)

+ V1.3 Features:
+ * Now the ability to edit all settings in the OFP Menu (scan distance, enable/disable, etc)
+ * The script will automatically save and restore settings between sessions
+ * 3 Different Scan modes
+   * Forward Scan - v1.2 default mode which send a 2D ray out the front of the ore detector at the designated distance
+   * 360 Scan - This will scan 360 degrees around the ore detector recording any ore it hits.
+   * Forward Plane Scan - This scan will project a ray from -5 to 5 degrees on the azimuth and -5 to 5 degrees on the elevation creating a pyramid projected from the front of the ore detector.
+This is faster than 360 scan but only sees whats in front.
+ * Ability to change scanning speed
+ * New status screen and mini status screen
+ * Tested with Most mods for extending range of the basic ore detector as well as different ore deposits (Like Better Stone) successfully.

  The great thing about Ore Detector Raycast and Ore Finder Plus is that this doesnt "break" the immersion of the game.
 This Mod and Script is not over powered.
 You, as a player, still have to scan the planet or asteroid there is no "scan the world" button.